kxxt/tracexec/README.md

 # tracexec

-A small utility for tracing execve{,at}.
+A small utility for tracing execve{,at} and pre-exec behavior.

 tracexec helps you to figure out what and how programs get executed when you execute a program.